-- An outstanding UK pressing of the band’s debut studio album, with solid Double Plus (A++) sound from top to bottom
+- This early UK pressing of the band’s debut LP boasts outstanding Double Plus (A++) sound from start to finish

 - Here are the full-bodied mids, punchy lows, and clear, open, extended highs that let this Pretenders Classic come to life, and beat the pants off the dubby domestic pressing, and anything else you care to put up against it